-The world is becoming more African
+The World Is Becoming More African

 Not long ago, technology was the big idea for enabling Africa to leapfrog its way out of poverty.

 Startups sprouted in countries like Nigeria, South Africa and Morocco.
-Microsoft and Google established major centers in Kenya.
+Innovative technologies, like M-Pesa, brought mobile banking to tens of millions of people.
+Women-only coding schools emerged.
+Microsoft and Google established major centers in Kenya, the self-styled “Silicon Savannah” of East Africa.
 Optimists spoke of an “Africa rising.”

 But while technology brought billions in investment, it failed dismally on one crucial front: creating jobs.